Skip to Content

 © hairbyricardo_

 Zigzag partings are a fun and creative way to add interest to any hairstyle.
 This ’90s trend involves creating a zigzag pattern in the hair part, adding a playful touch to straight or wavy styles.
+It’s a simple yet effective way to refresh your look and is ideal for those who like to experiment with their hair.

 15. The Shag Cut